 Step 1: Check the Air Filter

-If the air filter is clogged, it prevents air from circulating correctly through the system.
+A dirty air filter creates additional stress on your furnace.
+A clogged filter prevents air from circulating correctly through the system.
 This can cause uneven heating in the rooms in the home.
 Additionally, clogged filters can cause the furnace to overheat and shut down.
 If your air filter is dirty and has not been changed in quite some time, replace it.

 - TIP: If you have a newer furnace model, remember to check the filter on the furnace, too.
 Many newer models have dual filters—one for the return air vent and one next to the main furnace.